Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Our little girl, Daisy, is allergic to cows milk.
 She is also allergic to soya and there have been a few other reactions to food along the way.
-For the first few months of her weaning journey I was nervous about cooking.
+For the first few months of her weaning journey, I was nervous about cooking.
 Now I have become more confident I have been trying out lots more recipes.
 Recently I made dairy free fruit pancakes and today I am sharing the recipe with you:

-Ingredients for dairy free fruit pancakes
+dairy free fruit pancakes

-1/2 cup plain flour
+- 1/2 cup plain flour gluten-free works fine

-1/2 teaspoon baking powder
+- 1/2 tsp baking powder

-Pinch of salt
+- Pinch of salt

-1/8 teaspoon of ginger
+- 1/8 tsp of ginger

-Mix together the flour, sugar, baking powder and a pinch of salt.
+Combine the flour, sugar, baking powder and a pinch of salt.

 In a separate bowl mix together the milk, melted butter, egg and ginger.